puppetlabs/puppetlabs-java/README.markdown

 ## Limitations

+For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-java/blob/master/metadata.json)

 This module cannot guarantee installation of Java versions that are not available on platform repositories.

 This module only manages a singular installation of Java, meaning it is not possible to manage e.g. OpenJDK 7, Oracle Java 7 and Oracle Java 8 in parallel on the same system.